 - Temple Theatre

-Graduate School: Graduates have continued their training in acting and earned advanced degrees in a number of prestigious institutions including Florida State/Asolo Theatre, The Actors Studio at Pace University, University of Florida, UNC-Greensboro, New York Film Academy (New York and Los Angeles).
+Graduate School: Graduates have continued their training in acting and earned Master of Fine Arts degrees at a number of prestigious institutions including Florida State/Asolo Theatre, The Actors Studio at Pace University, University of Florida, UNC-Greensboro, New York Film Academy (New York and Los Angeles), Long Island University, Perdue University, University of Kansas City – Missouri and University of Central Florida.

 A minor is required to complete this major.
 Popular minors include: Dance, Music, Psychology, Film Studies, Creative Writing, English, Biology, Business and Foreign Language.